 Why LambdaMART Became the Industry Workhorse?

-• Tree ensembles excel with sparse, heterogeneous features and are easy to debug.
+excel with sparse, heterogeneous features and are easy to debug.

-• Metric-aware training aligns directly with KPIs (nDCGusman, MRRusman).
+aligns directly with KPIs (nDCG@k, MRR@k).

-• Speed & reliability make it perfect as a first re-ranker before heavier neural models.
+make it perfect as a first re-ranker before heavier neural models.

 In stacked systems, LambdaMART often sits between retrieval and deep re-rankers, polishing candidates quickly.
 It also integrates cleanly with a query network architecture and broader semantic content network so that ranking reflects both page-level quality and site-level context.